Onibex Kafka Connector APP - Snowflake Native APP

 • Endpoint Configuration: Transform JSON data from SYSTEM$ALLOWLIST() into validated endpoint formats for secure connection setup.

-• Authentication: Supports both username/password and private key (PEM) authentication.
+• Authentication: Supports both OAUTH as the default authentification method and private key (PEM) authentication as an optional.

 • Advanced Settings: Configure transaction behavior, batch sizes, deletion rules, and table naming conventions.